 Observation hives shall be secure from opening to the satisfaction of the Bees and Honey superintendent.
 This shall include the top of the observation hive and all holes and openings.
-Openings should be secured by screws or locks.
+Openings should be secure by screws or locks.
+Observation hives may be picked up after the end of judging (which is the Tuesday prior to the official first day of the State Fair).